DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 ***Pawns:***

 A *Pawn* is an *Actor* (class) that can be possessed and controlled by a player - a physical representation of the player or AI entity in the *World.*

+While the *Pawn* class provides only the bare essentials, the *DefaultPawn* subclass comes with some additional components and functionality.

 You can read more about them [here](https://docs.unrealengine.com/en-US/Gameplay/Framework/Pawn/index.html)